yoember/yoember.github.io/index.md

 export default Router;
 ```

 After inserting this extra line in our router, it's time to create our `app/routes/libraries/edit.js`.
 You can use Ember CLI or you can create it manually.
 The code should look like the following.
 I'll explain more below.
-(In this code, I use ES5 syntax, but later I will change it to ES6/ES2015.
-If you would like, you can use ES6/ES2015 right away.)

 ```js
 // app/routes/libraries/edit.js